 10. Enjoy Lunch at Ballymaloe House

-A trip to Cork—and Ireland’s—most famous cookery school at Ballymaloe House will send your senses into overdrive.
-First of all, the delicious food you will be served is all sourced locally, with the menu changing daily.
+A trip to Cork, and Ireland’s most famous cookery school, Ballymaloe House, will send your senses into overdrive.
+First, the delicious food you will be served is sourced locally, and the menu changes daily.
 All the food is prepared and cooked by students from the cooking school.

 9. Go Surfing at Inchydoney Beach

-Voted Ireland’s best beach, Inchydoney Island is one of the most spectacular beaches in Cork.
+Hailed among Ireland’s best beaches, Inchydoney Island is one of the most spectacular beaches in Cork.
 Stretching for miles on either side of the island (where the award-winning Inchydoney Island Hotel is located), this beach is also a top spot for surfing, especially in winter.

 8. Adopt a Donkey in Liscarroll

-If you want to do some good while visiting Cork, adopting a donkey seems a pretty great place to start.
-The Donkey Sanctuary at Liscarroll near Mallow is free to visit, but you will be given the choice to “Adopt a Donkey” while there.
+If you want to do some good while visiting Cork, adopting a donkey seems like a pretty great place to start.
+The Donkey Sanctuary at Liscarroll near Mallow, about an hour away from Cork City, is free to visit, but you will be given the choice to “Adopt a Donkey” while there.

-This means the money you donate will go towards the upkeep of the sanctuary and taking care of your adopted animal.
-For animal lovers of all kinds, this is one of cork’s hidden gems that shouldn’t be missed whether you choose to adopt a four-legged beast of burden or not.
+This means the money you donate will go toward the sanctuary’s upkeep and the care of your adopted animal.
+For animal lovers of all kinds, this is one of Cork’s hidden gems that shouldn’t be missed, whether you choose to adopt a four-legged critter of burden or not.

-If you do adopt one, though, don’t worry: you won’t have to take it back with you and donkey-proof your home.
-But you can leave with the knowledge that your donation will help the donkey have a happier life in Liscarroll.
+If you do adopt one, though, don’t worry: you won’t have to take it back with you or donkey-proof your home.
+Rather, you’ll leave knowing that your donation will help the donkey have a happier life in Liscarroll.

 7. Enjoy a Pint, a Walk, and the View in Baltimore